munificent/craftinginterpreters/book/classes.md

 The resolver has a new *scope* for `this`, so the interpreter needs to create a corresponding environment for it.
 Remember, we always have to keep the resolver's scope chains and the interpreter's linked environments in sync with each other.
-At runtime, we create the environment when the method is looked up on the instance.
+At runtime, we create the environment after we find the method on the instance.
 We replace the previous line of code that simply returned the method's LoxFunction with this:

-^code lox-class-find-method-bind (1 before, 1 after)
+^code lox-instance-bind-method (1 before, 1 after)

 Note the new call to `bind()`.
 That looks like so: